Page 1: Biography

 Lawyer, soldier, diplomat, ombudsman, race relations conciliator

-This biography, written by Colin Aikman, was first published in the Dictionary of New Zealand Biography in 2000, and updated in November, 2010.
+This biography, written by Colin Aikman, was first published in the Dictionary of New Zealand Biography in 2000.
+It was updated in November, 2010.

 Guy Richardson Powles was born at Otaki, Horowhenua, on 5 April 1905, the son of Jessie Mary Richardson and her husband, Charles Guy Powles, a sawmiller.
 His father, who had fought in the South African War, was to serve with distinction in Palestine and France during the First World War, and became chief of staff of the New Zealand army in 1923.
 Guy attended Island Bay and Thorndon schools, and then Wellington College, where he was an enthusiastic senior cadet and became platoon commander.
 He joined the Territorial Force Regiment of New Zealand Artillery in 1923 and was commissioned as a second lieutenant three years later.